 When writing your property listings, it's important to keep a close eye out for any clauses or terms that could be considered discriminatory.

-In addition, the FHA makes it illegal to retaliate, threaten, coerce, or intimidate against a person based on a protected characteristic.
+In addition, the federal Fair House Act makes it illegal to retaliate, threaten, coerce, or intimidate against a person based on a protected characteristic.

-What are the penalties for violating the FHA in Nevada?
+What are the Penalties for Violating the Fair Housing Act in Nevada?

 If you are found to have violated the Act, the following are examples of some of the penalties you could face: